Ensure your clothes arrive wrinkle-free with these 18 travel garment bags | CNN Underscored

 $269 at Mark & Graham

 Monogramming masters Mark & Graham have scored again with the Commuter, which transforms from a suit garment bag into a duffel with a couple of quick zips.
-Embedded with eight pockets — of the zippered, snapped and open variety — the twill-washed nylon bag has handsome leather details, an adjustable shoulder and can be monogrammed for an additional $12.50.
+Embedded with eight pockets — of the zippered, snapped and open variety — the twill-washed nylon bag has handsome leather details and an adjustable shoulder, and can be monogrammed for an additional $12.50.

 $1,150 at Bennett Winch